What are Reinsurance Companies?

 6. Realize arbitrage opportunities

-Insurance companies can potentially purchase reinsurance coverage from reinsurers at a rate lower than what they charge insurers.
-Reinsurers use their own models to evaluate the riskiness of policies – reinsurers may accept a lower insurance premium from the insurance company for the same policy if they deem it as less risky.
+Insurance companies can potentially purchase reinsurance coverage from reinsurers at a rate lower than what they charge their clients.
+Reinsurers use their own models to evaluate the riskiness of policies.
+Therefore, reinsurers may accept a lower insurance premium from the insurance company if they deem it as less risky.

 Revenue Generation in Reinsurance Companies